 Welcome to logic.rforge

-This is the personal academic homepage of Dr. Roland Poellinger, research fellow at the Munich Center for Mathematical Philosophy (MCMP/LMU).
+This is the personal academic homepage of Dr. Roland Poellinger, researcher in the project group Philosophy of Pharmacology (ERC grant 639276) at the Munich Center for Mathematical Philosophy (MCMP/LMU), regular faculty member of the Doctoral School of Philosophy at the University of Pécs, Hungary (PTE), and one of the principal investigators of Exploring Quantum Matter (ExQM), joint PhD school of LMU Munich, TU Munich, and the Max Planck Institute of Quantum Optics in the Elite Network of Bavaria (ENB).
 His main research interests center around algorithmic methods in logic, causal modeling, and probabilistic reasoning in Bayesian networks.
 He is exploring ways of communicating science across audiences to shape new channels for mathematical philosophy.
-In 2013 he is teaching philosophy of science at Johannes Gutenberg-Universität Mainz, formal theories of causation at the University of Pécs in Hungary, and topics from philosophy and robotics at Venice International University.
+In 2016 he is teaching formal epistemology as well as topics from the philosophy of causality at LMU Munich and will give a course on causal inference in Bayesian networks at the Forum for Artificial Intelligence Research, University of Stellenbosch (South Africa).
 [More in About]

 Imprecise prediction and reliability in intervals - talk at WPMSIIP'12 (13 September, 2012)